Best Aftermarket Fog Lights: Increase the Light Ahead

 - Under $80: If you just want something that lights up, this is your price range.
 I would encourage you to look for aftermarket daytime running lights instead of fog lights as they are less likely to blind other drivers.

 - $81-$150: The fog lights in this price range are great for both performance and looks.
 This price range will get you fog lights which are certified for road use and can make a huge difference in vision in inclement weather.

 - $150 and up: This is where you will find the best fog lights, but you will also start to see diminishing returns with the more money you spend.

 A: The answer to this question will entirely depend on where you live.
 You need to check with your local laws and regulations.
 Some states limit the number of lights you can have on the front of your vehicle.
 Other states limit the height and location of the installation of the lights.

 Q: Should I worry about compatibility?

 A: Yes, you should consider compatibility.
 You need to look at your vehicle and make sure there is space to mount the fog lights.
 Some vehicles don’t have a natural space for them.
-Then you need to check that you’re buying the right type of bulb for the sockets in your bumpers if you’re doing a direct replacement.
-There are other compatibility concerns, such as voltage.
+Then you need to make sure your electrical system has the capacity for more draw.
+This shouldn't be a problem on modern cars, but it can be on a classic.